(From Old Corral collection)

 The Rancho Simi Recreation and Park District webpage on Corriganville Park is at: http://www.rsrpd.org/simi_valley/parks/corriganville_park.php

 Lone Pine, California was the backdrop in a variety of westerns starring Jack Hoxie, John Wayne, Robert Mitchum, Ken Maynard, others.
-And many of the Paramount Hopalong Cassidy adventures were also filmed there: http://www.lonepinefilmhistorymuseum.org/
+And many of the Paramount Hopalong Cassidy adventures were also filmed there.
+Lots of info at the Museum of Western Film History at Lone Pine: https://www.museumofwesternfilmhistory.org/

-There's some photos of John Ford and Monument Valley at: http://www.tcf.ua.edu/Classes/Jbutler/T440/FordIllustrations.htm
+Photos of director John Ford and Monument Valley: http://www.tcf.ua.edu/Classes/Jbutler/T440/FordIllustrations.htm

 Kern Valley, California was the location site used on a variety of films and serials: http://www.kernvalley.com/filmsite/